-Will Indies Survive the Rush of Big Companies to Ad-Supported Games?
+Will Indies Survive the Rush to Ad-Supported Games?

 For years, advertising in games has been a special space for indies.
 While a few large companies built ad-based games — such as Talking Tom maker Outfit7 — many more successful ad-based hits, from Crossy Road to Two Dots, were built by indies.